Andronovo

 she jumps to India, without positing any causal link with any Andronovo

-of life essentially changed in India in this period” (453): urban
+way of life essentially changed in India in this period” (453):

-culture became a village culture, luxuries and international trade disappeared,
+urban culture became a village culture, luxuries and international

-but means of transport, types of pottery and procedures of house-building
+trade disappeared, but means of transport, types of pottery and

 Stage

-Samarkand, far away from India.
-No sign, apparently, of an invasion
+around Samarkand, far away from India.
+No sign, apparently, of an

-of Andronovans into India, confirming the non-discovery of Andronovan
+invasion of Andronovans into India, confirming the non-discovery

-elements by Indian archaeologists.
-Yet, this is precisely the age of
+of Andronovan elements by Indian archaeologists.
+Yet, this is precisely

-the supposed Aryan invasion, that AIT believers go around declaring
+the age of the supposed Aryan invasion, that AIT believers go around

 This